 The Lurie Center for Autism website aims to address common questions and concerns about ASD with evidence-based answers that have been reviewed by credentialed professionals on our staff.
 Our goal is to continually update this resource as new information is discovered, evidence develops and new research is published.

-Behavior Basics - Monthly, 4th Tuesday, 11:30-1 pm, $20/Family This interactive workshop helps caregivers understand the basic principles of behavior in order to better manage challenging behaviors at home.
+Knowing how to help your child stay in control can be hard.
+This interactive workshop helps caregivers understand the basic principles of behavior in order to better manage challenging behaviors at home.
 Discussion will focus on evidence-based applied behavior analysis (ABA) and applying this methodology to daily life.
-Facilitator: Nicole Simon, EdM, LABA, BCBA

 Completing all of the court-required paperwork can be overwhelming.
 This workshop is a hands-on group tutorial that includes the review of checklists for each attendee and required documentation.
 It also provides guidance with probate court processes and referrals to legal resources.
 This workshop can also be provided as a private individual family meeting, by appointment only, at a cost of $100/family.

 Click the links below to view and download: